markbenivegna/LectronamoRecharged/readme.md

 # ⚡ Lectronamo Recharged (Modernized Pinball Control)

-This repository contains the complete firmware for **Lectronamo Recharged**, a project to modernize the game logic for the classic 1978 Stern Lectronamo pinball machine using the **RPU (Retro Pinball Unit) Microcontroller System**.
+This repository contains the complete firmware for **Lectronamo Recharged**, a project to modernize the game logic for the classic 1978 Stern Lectronamo pinball machine using the **RPU (Retro Pin Upgrade) Microcontroller System**.

 This firmware implements a complex, ruleset-driven logic on modern, reliable hardware, replacing the original MPU and Driver Boards.